Obakoyowa001/alx-pre_course/0x01-git/README.md/README.md

-god bless our family
+god bless our family.
-aunty shayo has cashed out bigtime
+aunty shayo has cashed out bigtime.